Working with the Arranger

 Clearing Sections

-Clearing a Section allows you to remove the referenced Scene, leaving the Section empty.
+Clearing a Section has the same effect as clearing the referenced Scene: It removes the content from the referenced Scene, leaving the Scene (and the Section) empty.
 Clearing Sections is only available from within the software.

 To clear a Section: